ClojureBridge/curriculum/outline/functions.md

 * `[x]` is the list of arguments.
 Here, we have one argument called `x`.
 * `(+ x x x)` is the _body_ of the function.
 This is what executes when we use the function.

-To use `triple`, we _call_ the function, just like we did with all the functions we've already used.
+To use `triple`, we _call_ the function, just like we've done with all the functions we've already used.

 ```clj
 (triple 2)    ;=> 6